 Why the UK needs to challenge Israel's plans to annex the West Bank

 Annexation means that those areas that are recognised as occupied according to international law would formally be brought under Israel’s sovereignty.
 International law is very clear on the issue: annexation is unlawful.
 Unfortunately, history has shown us that this won’t be enough to dissuade the Israeli government from going ahead with their plan.
 In 1967, Israel de-facto annexed East Jerusalem after the six-day war, before making the annexation official in 1980.
 Israel also annexed Syria’s Golan Heights in 1981.
 Since 1967, Israel has built hundreds of illegal settlements across the occupied West Bank (including in East Jerusalem).
-Today more than 620,000 Israeli settlers live in the occupied Palestinian territories (oPt) in gated cities connected by settlers-only roads.
+Today more than 620,000 Israeli settlers live in the occupied Palestinian territories (oPt) in gated cities connected by settler-only roads.
 This policy of settling civilians in occupied Palestinian territories and displacing the local population contravenes fundamental rules of international humanitarian law.

 The maintenance and expansion of settlements are at the root of institutionalised discrimination and systemic human rights violations against Palestinian communities.
 Amnesty has been documenting these abuses for years: Palestinians are being denied their right to freedom of movement and freedom of assembly, their natural resources are being stolen for the sole benefit of Israeli settlers living on occupied land, while Israel refuses to connect many Palestinian villages to water and sewage systems and electricity networks.
 During a one-week mission to Israel and the occupied Palestinian territories in February 2020, a delegation of Amnesty UK staff were able to witness first hand the way settlements infringe on Palestinian human rights.
 We spoke to many Palestinians living close to illegal settlements, sometimes merely separated by barbed wire.
 They told us about the frequent attacks from settlers on their homes and cattle, the harassment from Israeli authorities and the constant threat of house demolitions to make way for new settlement housing,